JamesDuncanNz/sample-td-grpc-mesh/README.md

 # Set up a proxyless gRPC service mesh

+This is a sample guide on setting up a gRPC service mesh using Traffic Director and GKE.

 ### Enable the required Google Cloud API services
 ```
 gcloud services enable --project=$PROJECT_ID \